Jayson-Fong/libprng/README.md

 `rand` function on a typical Windows or Linux target would not match those generated on a macOS device (macOS generally uses Clang rather than glibc).
 This package exists to fill that gap and enable reproduction regardless of platform.

+This package currently supports PRNGs used for `rand()` on a version of the GNU, macOS, and FreeBSD C libraries.
+It is the author's intent to eventually expand out the scope of algorithms available alongside perform additional testing to determine the versions used by individual operating systems.

 # Installation

 This package is available on [PyPI](https://pypi.org/project/libprng/) and can be installed using `pip`: